Performing Trade Studies Using Analyzer and Astrogator

 Optimization Tool Icon

-1. When the Optimization Tool opens, in the Component Tree, using your left mouse button, drag DeltaV () to the Objective field on the right.
+1. In the Component Tree, using your left mouse button, drag DeltaV () to the Objective field on the right.

 2. Ensure Goal is set to Minimize.